Andrew-Trautrim/Travelling-Salesman-Problem/README.md

 Christofides algorithm is the best aproximate solution to the trading salesman problem known to date.
 Algorithms pseudocode:
+    Let G be a complete undirected weighted graph.
     1. Create a minimum spanning tree T of G.
     2. Let O be the set of vertices with odd degree in T. By the handshaking lemma, O has an even number of vertices.
     3. Find a minimum-weight perfect matching M in the induced subgraph given by the vertices from O.